daiearth22/test/sales-training/index.html.md

 #### 2. Justify the Call

-Before even dialing, imagine your prospect asking you, “Why are you calling me?� (with the emphasis on the word "me"/index.html.md).
+Before even dialing, imagine your prospect asking you, “Why are you calling me?� (with the emphasis on the word "me").
 If you can answer that question eloquently and convincingly, then you’re bound to add value during the call.

 For example, “I’m calling because we’re in the same beekeeping LinkedIn group, and I noticed you asked whether any group members could recommend a good supplier.� Or, with a repeat customer, “You’ve ordered four cedar hives from us in the past, so I thought you’d want to know that we released a brilliant new model.�